 1. Arbitration and Conciliation (Amendment) Act, 2015

-Introduced timelines for the institution of arbitral proceedings so that it is completed within 12 months.
+The Arbitration and Conciliation Amendment Act of 2015 introduced timelines for the institution of arbitral proceedings so that it is completed within 12 months.

 Judicial interference has been curtailed to an extent to bring finality to arbitration.